-The irrigation manager(s) understands the relationship between the irrigation system, soil, and climate in order to achieve the irrigation management requirement Outcome Training All irrigation manager(s) are trained to understand the property's irrigation system and its limitations in line with the ALIL training template.
+The irrigation ma anager(s) understands the relationship between the irrigation d climate in order to achieve the irrigation management requirement Outcome Training All irrigation manager(s) are trained to understand the property's irrigation system and its limitations in line with the ALIL training template.
 Understanding All irrigation manager(s) can articulate reasons for steps taken to minimise risk of drainage by irrigation management zone.
 Achieved Target is Achieved in line with the Outcome.
 In Progress Target in progress to achieving Advanced Mitigation Outcome.
-GMP Irrigation Training at a Good Management Practice level.
-AM Nutrient Mar agement Target 1: Fertiliser Management To lower soil nitre ogen surplus from higher risk land use activities and to reduce leaching of nitrog gen, fertiliser is applied based on the variability of soils and crop health throughou ut the season both within paddocks and between paddocks.
-Outcome Base Soil Fertility Soils have sufficient base fertility to optimise plant yield and existing nitrogen remaining in the soil is accounted for when making fertiliser application decisions.
-Identification of Variability Property has assessed and identified sources of variability on their land.
-Targeted application Fertiliser applications are targeted to meet the need of a plant, and account for variability both within and between paddocks.
+GMP Irrigation Training at a Good Management Practice level. hagement Target 1: Fertiliser Management leaching of nitrog health throughou ogen surplus from higher risk land use activities and to reduce gen, fertiliser is applied based on the variability of soils and crop ut the season both within paddocks and between paddocks.
+Outcome Base Soil FertilitySoils have sufficient base fertility to optimise plant yield and existing nitrogen remaining in the soil is accounted for when making fertiliser application decisions.Identification of VariabilityProperty has assessed and identified sources of variability on their land.Targeted application Fertiliser applications are targeted to meet the need of a plant, and account for variability both within and between paddocks.
 Adaptive management Plant growth and performance is monitored throughout the season, with fertiliser plans adapted in response to realised growth.
 Achieved Target is Achieved in line with Outcome.
-In Progress larget in progress to achieving Advanced Mitigation Outcome.
-GMP Fertiliser Management at a Good Management Practice level.
-AM Nutrient Mar agement Target 2: N Surplus Reduction To improve N fer tiliser utilisation, reduce soil nitrogen surplus and lower the risk of nitrogen leaching and increase nitrogen uptake from the soil by optimising pasture and crop growth.
-Outcome RISK Assessment Property has completed a risk assessment to understand and quantify N brought into and removed from the system, how it is stored in the soil and when and how it is likely to be lost to the environment.
+In Progress Target in progress to achieving Advanced Mitigation Outcome.
+GMP Fertiliser Management at a Good Management Practice level. nagement Target 2: N Surplus Reduction - tiliser utilisation, reduce soil nitrogen surplus and lower the risk ning and increase nitrogen uptake from the soil by optimising growth.
+Outcome Risk Assessment Property has completed a risk assessment to understand and quantify N brought into and removed from the system, how it is stored in the soil and when and how it is likely to be lost to the environment.

-Pasture or Crop N Uptake Optimised Pasture and crop is managed to optimise uptake of N from soil.
+Pasture or Crop N Uptake Optimised Pasture and crop is managed to optimise uptake of N from the soil.
 Applicable N Loss Mitigations Tools and techniques to minimise nitrogen surplus are implemented.
 Achieved Target is Achieved in line with Outcome.
 In Progress Target in progress to achieving Advanced Mitigation Outcome.
 GMP N Surplus Reduction at a Good Practice level.
-Advanced Mitiga tion Objective The property is managed to achieve on farm practices beyond industry agreed Good Management Practices (2015) while remaining cost-neutral or beneficial to a typical farm.
+Advanced Mitiga tion Objective The property is n nanaged to achieve on farm practices beyond industry agreed Good Manageme Good Management Practices (2015) while remaining cost-neutral or beneficial to a typical farm.
 Achieved All Targets achieved.
 In Progress One or more Targets in progress.